SWANMORE BOWLING CLUB CONSTITUTION AND RULES (November 2018)

 APPENDIX 3 CLUB RULES – INTERNAL COMPETITIONS

-B. The Competition Secretaries shall decide any points not covered by the rules of the EBA/EWBA (or their successors), or by these rules.
+- The Competition Secretaries shall decide any points not covered by the rules of Bowls England (or their successors), or by these rules.
 However, if they wish, the Competition Secretaries can report problems to the Management Committee and ask for a ruling.

 - National, County and Bournemouth and District competitions, as well as “friendlies”, league matches and league match practice, shall take precedence over regularly planned games such as Spoons and Fun Triples, which in turn take precedence over internal Club competitions.